 1. Create an EU login account

-2. Register in EUDAMED
+2. Logging into EUDAMED

-4. Number from the national commercial register
+4. Number in the national Commercial Register

-• EUDAMED user documentation: User Guide for Economic Operators
+• EUDAMED User Documentation: User Guide for Economic Operators